-On May 2020, NSLA received loan proceeds in the amount of \$159,700 under the Payroll Protection Program.
-The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
+On May 2020, NSLA received loan proceeds in the amount of \$159,700 under the Paycheck Protection Program.
+The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act), provides for loans to qualifying businesses.
 The loan and accrued interest are forgivable as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
+This loan was forgiven subsequent to year end.